Cragady/cnility/README.md

 # Overview

-I took on this project of extracting HTMl and text from a PDF as an exercise of curiosity.
+I took on this project of extracting HTML and text from a PDF as an exercise of curiosity.

 There's likely better ways to handle what I'm doing in this repo, but I like poking around things like this.